Sheffield-Miami-Spring2023/MULE-Spring2023/Planning.md

 	- Create feedback control mappings (use MIDI keyboards in cabinet)
 		- What controls will the players have at their disposal?
 		- Is there a 1-to-1 mapping option for trackpad?
 (Eric will look into this)
-	- Experiment with a more solid system to gather a vocabulary of sounds for the piece (what does this mean?)
+	- Experiment with a protoype system to assemble a vocabulary of sounds/gestures
 	- Test w/ better transducer, the amps should be powerful enough (is Ethan buying these?)
 	- Figure out how to incorporate multiple individuals/feedback systems
 	- Think about notation